Battalion 3rd Battalion (attached 4th Battalion)

 Neville spent much of his boyhood at Linton Cottage, Linton, and we find him there with his father and aunt, Edith Vaux Wilson, on the night of the 1901 census.
-Later Neville went to Malvern College in 1906, and was there as a boarder in No. 2 House on the night of the 1911 census.
+Later, in 1906, Neville went to Malvern College, and was there as a boarder in No. 2 House on the night of the 1911 census.
 By that time his father's address was given as 139 Bishop's Mansions, SW London.
 At Malvern, Neville was a minor scholar and a house prefect.
 He made Mathematics his special study, and it was intended that he should go to Cambridge; but, owing to a change of plans, he went to Canada and joined Guelph College, Ontario.
 There he studied at Ontario Agricultural College.
-After he had finished his course there, he was appointed to do work under the Canadian Government, and he was engaged on this when the war broke out.
+After he had finished his course, he was appointed to do work under the Canadian Government, and he was engaged on this when the war broke out.
 His master at Malvern wrote: "His career at school in a general way, and more particularly the energy and determination he showed in endeavouring to reach the aim he had set before himself, gave certain indications of what might be expected of him when he arrived at the age of manhood."

 Neville was awarded the Military Cross during his service.
 The citation reads: